 Check on your pool every day to make sure nothing has changed.
 Tell your family, friends and neighbors that you have closed your pool down for the winter and that they should not be close to it.
 Most pool covers are designed to protect your pool from the elements, but they are not made for safety.
 In no way, under any circumstances should you let people or pets near the pool or on the cover.
 Ice on any pool is not meant for play.

-CLICK HERE to learn about swimming pool safety covers.
-Safety covers are designed specifically as a winter pool cover and can eliminate a lot of hassle caused by automatic pool covers.
+Consider installing a safety cover for your pool.
+Safety covers are designed specifically to be used as winter pool covers and can eliminate a lot of hassles caused by automatic pool covers.